brentxphillips/openiatiroux/README.md

 ## Primary deliverables

 Position database and resources for HDC and Center for Humanitarian Data, carry out work needed to setup and reach a stage suitable for partnership and usage, similar to OpenAI in a way.
+Collaborate with IATI, draw data from IATI api helping to generate demand and usage feedback, strenghten ties between IATI and HDX and search traversability.

 ## Primary activities

+* Begin accumulating and storing data
+* Work on tacklig database backend